This topic describes how to use the Jenkins step in a Harness CD pipeline.

 Supported platforms and technologies

-For more information, go to supported platforms and technologies.
+For more information and supported versions, go to supported platforms and technologies.

 Limitations and requirements